sw360cab/websockets-scaling/BLOG2.md

 * Environment variables,
 * Text File (either in `yaml` or `toml` format).

 What is more interesting is `dynamic` configuration.
 This can change and is seamlessly hot-reloaded, without any request interruption or connection loss.
-Depending on the provider Traefik will listen to any change and adapt to any change in configuration.
+Depending on the provider Traefik will listen and adapt to any change in configuration.

-Static and dynamic configuration can be mixed and work together without any problem.
+Static and dynamic configurations can be mixed and work together without any problem.
 It is quite common to launch Traefik CLI with some options and then allow dynamic parts to complete the configuration.
 Indeed you will usually declare the provider (e.g. Kubernetes, Docker, File) in Traefik CLI and then leave all the rest of configuration as dynamic, using different patterns, according to each specific provider:

 * `Labels` for Docker provider
 * `CRD` or `Ingress` for Kubernetes provider